opensciencegrid/dosar/docs/DataKigali2018/08-Mandlebrot.md

 Run the commands above, make sure you can create the Mandlebrot image.
 When you create the image, you might wonder how you can view it.

-The same way we did above.
+The same way we did above, or more simply by moving the file to a web accessible location.

-   1. Move file to local machine for viewing `cp mandle.gif ~/public`
+   1. `cp mandle.gif ~/public`
-   1. This time, rather than copying your file to your local system, point your browser at the stash web server:
+   1. point your browser at the stash web server:

 ```
 http://stash.osgconnect.net/~USER